Marie Hélène sews the Rainbow sweatshirt from Iam Patterns

 - Making a hood

-I really enjoyed sewing this garment and I’m delighted with the result.
+I really enjoyed sewing this garment and I’m thrilled with the result.
 I find my garment flattering, well-cut, comfortable, and very fun!
-Now that I have made the pattern my own, it’s certain that at the shop, or in courses, you will see me wearing other versions!
+Now that I’ve made the pattern my own, you’ll definitely see me wearing other versions in the shop or workshop!
 Happy sewing!

 Get your needles ready!